-More importantly, though it is convenient to store your passwords on the browser, it might not be the best practice.
+More importantly, it might not be the best practice.
+Though it is convenient to store your passwords on the browser, it might not be the best practice.
+More importantly, it might not be the best practice.
 For a public access site running on CMS such as WordPress or WIX, your browser's password manager may not be strong enough to offer protection from cyber attacks.

 You might have already noticed that some sites have a "not secure" sign on the URL.
 This is because they are non-SSL websites, which could make your site look untrustworthy.
 The SSL certificate protects your data by activating a padlock on data transfer, transactions, and logins.

-Fortunately, you can get this license from a number of online sources.
+Fortunately, you can get this license from several online sources.
 It is becoming a norm for sites to have SSL protection.
 So make it a priority as soon as you establish your student blog.

 There is no shortage of plugin choices for student blogs.
 To an extent, these plugins and add-ons are necessary to ensure the smooth running of the site.
 However, it is equally important that you double-check the quality and safety of the plugins themselves.
 Make it a point only to install credible options that are well supported.